The 16 Best Restaurants in Costa Mesa, CA (By A Local)

 the best restaurants in Costa Mesa

 My first apartment after moving away from home was a stone’s throw away from South Coast Plaza.
 And since then, for about 20 years I’ve called Orange County home.
 This means exploring lots of fun and experiencing the best restaurants in Costa Mesa.
+If you’re looking for more food immediately adjacent to Costa Mesa, check out my list of the top restaurants in Orange County.

 Not five minutes away from beach, the airport, University of California, Irvine, and the world famous South Coast Plaza shopping center, Costa Mesa is at the center of all this action.
 And with such a thriving hub of traffic brings opportunity for restaurants to flourish.